100yearsahead/StoolClassifier/README.md

 ## 🧠 What Is This?

 We built a deep learning model using **transfer learning** with ResNet18 to classify images of blood cells.
-Think of it like Pokémon Go but for your microscope — instead of Pikachu, you're catching eosinophils, lymphocytes, monocytes, and neutrophils.
+We aim on you're catching eosinophils, lymphocytes, monocytes, and neutrophils.

 ---

 ## 🗂️ Dataset

 We use the [Blood Cell Images dataset](https://www.kaggle.com/datasets/paultimothymooney/blood-cells) from Kaggle.
-It's a clean, well-organized dataset that makes your average medical data look like your garage during finals week.
+It's a clean, well-organized dataset.
 Directory structure (after running `split_dataset.py`):

 ```